 Stereotactic body radiotherapy (SBRT), also known as stereotactic ablative radiotherapy (SABR), treats tumors with multiple (typically two to five) high-dose radiation treatments.

 All types of radiation therapy kill cancer cells.
 But SRS offers several advantages:

 Mercy offers the latest generation of SRS technology.
-For example, some locations use the TrueBeam system, which combines SRS and stereotactic body radiotherapy in one machine.
-Other Mercy locations offer SpaceOAR hydrogel.
-When used in combination with SRS, SpaceOAR reduces the side effects of prostate cancer treatment.
+Some locations use the True Beam system, which combines SRS and SBRT in one machine.
+Other locations offer SpaceOAR hydrogel, a soft, implanted, absorbable, protective gel spacer that, used along with SRS, reduces the side effects of prostate cancer treatment.